NOW IN OUR 12th YEAR!

 "Let us open your eyes to the New Forest"

 All day PhotoTreks start around 9.30am and finish around 4.30pm.
-Morning PhotoTreks usually start around 9am and finish around 1pm.
+Morning PhotoTreks usually start around 8am and finish around 12.30pm.
 Afternoon PhotoTreks start between 2pm and finish around 5.30pm.
 Evening PhotoTreks start around 5 - 5.30pm and finish around 9.15pm.
 Times are approximate and vary according to the time of year and weather conditions.
 Joining Instructions will be sent to confirm meeting place and times four to five days beforehand.
 We regret that no children or pets may be brought along.
 All PhotoTreks include a stop for tea/coffee and a snack bar which is included in the prices shown.
-All prices are per person.
+All prices are per person and include vat.

 The original workshop for beginners, novices and improvers following a well honed format with hundreds of photographers having experienced one of these practical photography courses.